Skip to content

 Proper Cabling and Physical Infrastructure

 Logical network design is only as good as the physical layer supporting it.
-Poorly run cabling, unlabelled patch panels, and overloaded network closets cause intermittent faults that are extremely difficult to diagnose.
-PRCONNECT follows structured cabling standards (ISO/IEC 11801, TIA-568) on every deployment — properly labelled, tested, and documented infrastructure that any engineer can understand and maintain years later.
+Poorly run cabling, unlabelled patch panels and overloaded network closets cause intermittent faults that are difficult to diagnose.
+Structured cabling, clear labelling, testing and accurate documentation make the environment easier to understand and maintain over time.

 Enterprise Wi-Fi Architecture